 Some of the other benefits may include a balance transfer which if used properly can assist with consolidating debt.

-If you’re someone who doesn’t use your card very regularly, and only for peace of mind and emergency purchases, a fee free credit card can be a great fit.
-Generally speaking, if you spend $1,000 per month or less a no annual fee card would suit you.
+If you’re someone who doesn’t use your card very regularly, and only for peace of mind and emergency purchases, a fee free credit card could be a great fit.

 Are there any risks in having a no annual fee credit card?

 Higher interest rates

 The annual fee isn’t the only fee associated with having a credit card.
 The main consideration is the interest rate, if you don’t plan on paying off your balance in-full and on-time.
 This cost is likely to be greater than the annual fee.
 And no annual fee cards might have higher interest rates to compensate.

 If you are unable to pay off your credit card in full each month, the interest on carrying a balance may end up costing you more than the money saved on the annual fee.
 Do your research and check the minimal interest free days, the interest rate and any other fees associated with the credit card.
 You don’t want to be saving your annual fee only to cop a higher interest rate.

 There can also be a downside to cards with an introductory deal.
 You need to be sure you will still be benefiting once the promotional or introductory period wears off.
 It’s important to check all the terms and conditions to be sure that an annual fee won’t wipe out any potential savings you made in the introductory offer.